 Poplar Hill Cottage is the perfect mountain getaway.
 The quaint, garden-themed cottage, located in historic Poplar Hill, is furnished with reproduction furniture.
 It has three bedrooms, two full baths, a kitchen and an ample living area.
 The cottage sleeps up to six people.

-You’ll find tasteful furnishings as well as a microwave, refrigerator, oven, dishes, cooking utensils, silverware, kitchen towels and glassware.
-Towels and linens, including mattress covers, pillows, blankets, sheets and pillow cases, are also included.
+You’ll find tasteful furnishings as well as a microwave, refrigerator, oven, washer-dryer, dishes, cooking utensils, silverware, kitchen towels and glassware.
+Towels and linens, including mattress covers, pillows, blankets, sheets and pillow cases, and a hair dryer are also included.
 There’s no phone, but most cell phones work here.
 A TV, DVD player and Wi-Fi access are included.

 Visit a Flickr photoset of the museum's Poplar Hill Cottage.